Octavius-Dante/Arthelais/ex_25/Readme.md

         var oSelectedItem = oEvent.getParameter("selectedItem");
         var sText = oSelectedItem.getLabel();
         // 2. place the value to the field INSIDE the TABLE
-        // this.oSelectedField.setValue("Test Text value fill"); /// testing purpose hardocdd value is used this.oSelectedField.setValue(sText);
+        // this.oSelectedField.setValue("Test Text value fill"); /// testing purpose hardcoded value is used this.oSelectedField.setValue(sText);
     },

     oSelectedField: null,
     onF4help: function (oEvent) {
-        // when user clikc on F4 on the field inside the table, that field object
+        // when user click on F4 on the field inside the table, that field object
         // we are storing now in a temporary object this.oSelectedField = oEvent.getSource();
 //////////////////////////////////////////////////////////////////////////////